pauldlynch/eqguide/guides/mines-of-gloomingdeep/index.md

 As you enter the main mines after completing Jail Break!, you will find two tasks in your quest journal": The Revolt of Gloomingdeep", which is the big task that collects together all (or almost all) of the tasks in the mines; and "Basic Training".

-Your bank has another Backpack – and has 24 slots, plus the two shared slots which are only available if you are Gold.
+Your bank has another Backpack – and has 24 slots, plus the two shared slots.
 You can equip the backpack straight away.

 You should probably check over the Allakhazam spells and abilities list for your class.
 Almost all of the spells you get up to level 10 are available from the vendors in the main cavern.

 **Way Out**

 There are several ways to exit Gloomingdeep, and you may want to leave more than once during your stay there.
 The simplest way out is from the main cavern: run to the black tunnel entrance, and you will be prompted if you want to leave; this exit takes you to Crescent Reach.
 One alternative exit is to say to Arias, "ready to leave", which will port you to the Plane of Knowledge.
-You might want to do this to buy a mercenary of a different race, or to buy a dps mercenary, or to do some of the Secalna Galdor quests in the Plane of Knowledge (to get a free bag, for example).
+You might want to do this to buy a mercenary of a different race, or to buy a dps mercenary, or to do some of the Secalna Galdor quests in the Plane of Knowledge (to get a free weight reducing bag, for example).

 Getting back in easy: camp out, then click the Tutorial button at the character select screen.
 This will only work if you are under level 10.
-If you are over level ten and want to return for any reason, talk to Secalna Galdor in the Plane of Knowledge, and she can send you.
+If you are over level ten and want to return for any reason, talk to Secalna Galdor in the Plane of Knowledge, and she may be able to send you.
 Casters can gate back in if they are still bound in Gloomingdeep until they are level 15.

 **Digression: Grinding**